On this page

 GBP to PKR: Where It Stands

-The British Pound (GBP) has stayed strong against the Pakistani Rupee (PKR), trading in the open market between Rs.
-375 to Rs.
-384 during the past month.
+Right now, the British Pound (GBP) is fairly strong against the Pakistani Rupee (PKR), trading around PKR 389.5 in the open market.

 What’s Driving GBP to PKR?